alturacode/billing-laravel/README.md

 ## The Motivation

-We created this package from the need of needing to support multiple billing providers in one of our projects.
+We created this package because we needed to support multiple billing providers (Stripe & PayPal) in one of our projects.
 Laravel Cashier, while great, only supports either Stripe or Paddle.

 This package acts as a nice wrapper for [Altura Code Billing](https://github.com/alturacode/billing-core), giving us a nice API to manage subscriptions in our Laravel apps.